FreeCAD/FreeCAD/src/Doc/sphinx/Arch.rst

 The Arch module
 ===============

 The Arch module is a metamodule that imports useful methods from several of the Arch submodules.
+You can invoke the following methods either from their specific submodule (ArchWall.areSameWallTypes()) or from the Arch module itself (Arch.areSameWallTypes()).

 .. toctree::
    :maxdepth: 4